NextronSystems/thor-manual/signatures/ioc-types.rst

  - the hashes of all files that THOR scans
  - Hashes in the Amcache that THOR finds

+Hash IOCs are always applied case insensitively and regex hash IOCs are not supported.

 File Names
 ----------